Jassem-Toumi/Jassem-Toumi/README.md

 # Hi there, Welcome to my profile -

-### I'm Young, Free, Curious, and Possibilitarian!!
+### Embrace Youthful Freedom, Endless Curiosity, and a Possibilitarian Mindset!

 - 👨🏻‍💻 I enjoy coding, reading and drinking coffee.
 I love working out too
 - 🥅 2023 Goals: Master data structures and algorithms, levrage my skills in Java and build cool stuff with Javascrript (React).